AjayTyler/simple-sql-style-guide/style-guide-overview.md

     - When more than one table is queried, include the alias in the column selection (e.g. `table1.column1`)
 - `FROM` / `JOIN`:
   - **Never** use implicit join syntax (i.e. placing join criteria in the `WHERE` clause)
-  - List each source on its own line with a meaningful alias
+  - List each source on its own line with a meaningful, succinct alias
   - List each join criteria on its own line beneath the table, indented
 - `WHERE`: When multiple criteria are used, list indented beneath, each on their own line
 - `GROUP BY`: Same style as with SELECT